Bensge/Velox-plugin--theos-/Readme.md

 ###Are there some example folders?

 Yes, there are!
 Take a look at [this stopwatch folder](https://github.com/maxkatzmann/Velox-Stopwatch) by Max katzmann or [that 'Carrox' folder](https://github.com/hbang/Carrox) by thekirbylover

+###What is the Velox.h file for?

+This is the header of the velox manager.
+You can use the methods to set custom options for your folder plugin like the folder arrow background image, or dim the notch shadow.
+Example usage:
+		[[objc_getClass("Velox") sharedManager] setAdjustsNotchShadow:YES];
+Don't forget to #import "Velox.h" and #import <objc/runtime.h>